-Advise on and analyse the UK government’s contingent liabilities
+Advise on and analyse the UK government’s financial instruments and transactions

-The Contingent Liability Central Capability (CLCC) is an analytical and advisory unit within UK Government Investments (UKGI).
-The CLCC has been established to strengthen contingent liability expertise within government and improve how government manages its portfolio of risk from contingent liabilities.
+The Financial Instruments and Transactions Advisory Group (FInTAG) is an analytical and advisory unit within UK Government Investments (UKGI).
+The FInTAG has been established to strengthen expertise on contingent liabilities, loans and equity investments within government.

 Our work

-The CLCC assists departments and arms-length bodies with assessing, quantifying and pricing risk from contingent liabilities, allowing departments and government to better understand the scale and distribution of their risk exposure from contingent liabilities.
-The team comprises actuaries seconded from the Government Actuary’s Department (GAD), credit risk experts, policy professionals and analysts.
+FInTAG assists departments and arms-length bodies with assessing, quantifying and pricing risk from financial instruments and transactions, allowing departments and government to better understand the scale and distribution of risk exposure from contingent liabilities, loans and equity investments.
+The team is comprised of a mix of corporate finance, data, credit risk and actuarial skills to support government in creating value for society from its complex commercial interests.

 Siobhan Duffy